heristop/heristop.github.io/src/content/blog/2025-09-08-exit-vibe-coding--enter-vibe-reviewing.md

 **But Beware of Irony** (actually experienced): Asking an agent to find hallucinations... and it creates some by criticizing the other agent's work!
 I searched in vain for the hallucinated `CVE-9999`! 😅

-So I stopped using this agent, despite being newly released and free.
+So I stopped using this agent, despite being newly released and free (not for a long time).
 Harsh jungle law of agents.

 **Working Methodology**: